-To address this, the Danish Association for Psychotherapists has launched a series of research modules with the explicit aim of enhancing the research culture within the Danish Association og Psychotherapists community of Psychotherapy practitioners and beyond.
+To support this development, the Danish Association for Psychotherapists has launched a series of research modules designed to foster a robust research culture within its community of practitioners and beyond.

-The research modules are designed to fit in to existing psychotherapy trainings or can be taken as a stand-alone course by individual practitioners.
-In the former case, the aim is that the modules support and inform the research that students carry out as part of their final year project.
+The research modules are designed to be integrated into existing psychotherapy training programmes or taken as a stand-alone course by individual practitioners.
+In the former case, the modules are intended to support and inform students’ research as part of their final-year project.

-Delivery is entirely online and can be in Danish or English.
-Each module consists of five two-hour taught sessions with one to two hours of preparation between the sessions.
-The total guided learning time for the modules is 50 hours.
-Frequency and scheduling of the sessions is decided in discussion with participating trainings.
+All modules are delivered online and are available in either Danish or English.
+Each module includes five two-hour teaching sessions, with one to two hours of preparation required between sessions.
+In total, the guided learning time amounts to 50 hours.
+The scheduling and frequency of sessions are agreed upon in collaboration with participating training providers.

 Hear the module leaders talk about the research modules